raphamorim/xwasm/README.md

 module.exports = filesToProcess;
 ```

 2. Now if you run `emscripten build`, it's going to load the configuration above.
-You can add it for example (if you want to) before any build task.
+If you want to, you can add it before any build task.
+For example:

 ```json
 "scripts": {